Kindrad/Kenshi_IO_Continued/README.md

 ### New Features:
 + Works on latest Blender 3.1+
++ Meshes with skeleton can be exported to Scythe.
+(Thank you @boasz for figuring this out)
 + Adding "H_" to the name of a bone prevents it from being exported, use this if you want helper bones (ie: IK targets) in the skeleton.
 + Added ability to import multiple files at once.
 To facilitate this imported objects are named after the filename as opposed to material name (which was usually 'default')
 + Added a Batch export option.
 When exporting multiple meshes you can optionally batch export them, they will be named according to the object name in Blender.